 The Elder Scrolls IV: Oblivion

 Now it’s 2006, the Mayan doomsday is nigh and Bethesda releases the game that would go on to become a huge hit to steal hundreds of hours away from players.
-One year after its release, Oblivion had already sold over three million copies, and these days it’s the game that is to RPG fans what Halo is to FPS fans, and even though the latter is easily the more shitty of the two, Oblivion as a game from a non-nostalgic point of view is just not very good.
+One year after its release, Oblivion had already sold over three million copies, and it was the game that brought The Elder Scrolls to a mainstream audience.

-That depressing yet somehow funny stroke of bad luck is luckily not representative of the score as a whole.
-In fact, I would go as far as to say that Oblivion’s music is better on the whole than Morrowind’s, setting aside the fact that the light-hearted tone isn’t as evocative as Morrowind’s sombre quality.
+Nevertheless, I would probably go as far as to say that Oblivion’s music is better on the whole than Morrowind’s, setting aside the fact that the light-hearted tone isn’t as evocative as Morrowind’s sombre quality.
 Soule treats us to over an hour’s worth of both dramatic and very calming music, with a wealth of memorable melodies that we might one day hear being used again in Skyrim.

 Most people are probably unaware that Soule had a near-death experience before composing Oblivion’s score.
 He lost control of his car while driving and for a few seconds he thought he was going to die.
 He thought to himself that he’d had a great life and that it was all right.
 When he emerged from the accident with mere cuts and bruises, he poured the beauty of life into the music for Oblivion, hardly feeling the need to revise any of his first attempts, saying that “what you hear in the game is pretty much what I wrote on the first go.”

-I can certainly see (or rather hear) this sentiment (life being beautiful and all) translated into tones as I listen to the music he wrote for the fourth instalment of the series.
-Oblivion has so much music that I had to be even more conservative this time around.
+I can certainly see (or rather hear) this sentiment (life being beautiful) translated into tones as I listen to the music he wrote for the fourth instalment of the series.

 - Glory of Cyrodiil*